matiasleize/matiasleize.github.io/_pages/about.md

   - /about.html
 ---

 I'm a physicist interested in Cosmological Data and Statistical Analysis.
-I'm currently a PhD. student at IFIBA-CONICET and a graduate teaching assistant of physics at the Physics Department at FCEN, UBA.
+I'm currently a PhD. student at IFIBA (CONICET) and a graduate teaching assistant of physics at the Physics Department at FCEN, UBA.

 My work
 ======